Unitio and The Leukemia & Lymphoma Society Partner to Create Online Patient-Caregiver Community

 The online community platform is a key piece of the puzzle, allowing patients and families to play a direct role in increasing the pace of therapeutic advances, adds Ball, a national thought leader on “patient-centricity.”
-Ball will share insights on the “trend toward patient-centeredness”
+Ball will share insights on the “trend toward patient-centeredness” at the upcoming

-conference, the annual meeting of the Milken Institute’s FasterCures, taking place in New York City November 1st-3rd.
+Partnering for Cures conference, the annual meeting of the Milken Institute’s FasterCures, taking place in New York City November 1st-3rd.
 As the leader in the blood cancer arena, LLS’s DeGennaro will participate in the Milken Institute event, as well, moderating a panel on venture philanthropy and participating in another on the future of R&D partnerships.